This post may contain affiliate links. Read the full disclosure policy here.

 Overall quilting: quilt stitches that cover the quilt's surface completely, without regard to borders, blocks, or other natural boundaries; the stitching is typically done freehand.
 See also -- Edge-to-Edge Quilting.

-pattern shapes developed from leftover scraps sewn together
+Patchwork: pattern shapes developed from leftover scraps sewn together.

 Plain Weave: the simplest and least expensive method for constructing fabric.
-The filling is simply passed over one warp thread and under the next across the length of the fabric.
+To create the weave, the filling is simply passed over one warp thread and under the next across the length of the fabric.
 Each row alternates this under-and-over pattern, resulting in a cloth that looks like a simple grid.

 Puzzle quilt: a sampler quilt in which each block design is used twice, in different colors and fabrics; the puzzle is to pick out which blocks are the same.